foxhound87/rfx-stack/DOCUMENTATION.md

 # Introduction
-With the RFX Stack you can build and run different layer of the app independently.
+With the RFX Stack you can build and run different pieces of the app independently.

 You are also free to change some of its parts as you need.

 For this purpose the code is divided in differents compartments:

 - api